Permanent impairment claims and WorkCover

-If you have been injured at work, or as a result of work, you may be entitled to make a claim for compensation under Queensland or Western Australia law.
+If you have been injured at work, or as a result of work, you may be entitled to make a claim for compensation.

 Under the WorkCover scheme, injuries are usually assessed for the degree of permanent impairment of an individual.
 It’s important to obtain expert legal advice prior to any WorkCover impairment assessment, because failing to put forward a strong case at this assessment can severely impact your ability to maximise your entitlements.

 Permanent impairment is an injury that doesn’t resolve or improve with medical treatment.
 Any worker who suffers from a workplace injury is entitled to a permanent impairment assessment.
 If a worker suffers an injury in the workplace or because of work-related activities, they may be unable to perform certain functions ever again.

 A work-related injury or disease may result in a temporary or permanent impairment, which results in:

 Loss of efficient use of part of the body, or